 AeroPeru Returns to the Skies

 If you’ve never heard of AeroPeru, don’t feel bad.
-They haven’t carried a single passenger since the dawn of this millennium.
-But, once upon a time, AeroPeru was the country’s flag carrier and number one airline.
+They are a Peruvian airline and they haven’t carried a single passenger since the dawn of this millennium.
+But, once upon a time, AeroPeru was the country’s flagship carrier and number one airline.

 Now, the airline is back and looking to re-enter the Peruvian domestic air travel market.
 With the recent death of Peruvian Airlines, the timing couldn’t be better.
 But is this airline truly back to life?
 And what caused it to fade away in the first place?

 The History of AeroPeru